Systems Integration Case Study

 The owner team had real-time access to project information allowing a more proactive collaboration between the client and its engineering contractors – logistical meetings around the timing of information delivery were mostly eliminated.

-The cost of data conversion was relatively small cost compared with the savings realized by the information access via the technical data portal .
+The cost of data conversion was a relatively small cost compared with the savings realized by the information accessibilty via the A technical data portal (also known as digital project hub) is a web-based application that allows users to organize, validate and collabo….
 This case study illustrates the advantages of implementing a data-centric approach to digital execution architecture at the outset of engineering.